methodphoto/methodphoto/books/the-prismatic-pond.md

 ### A Transformative Process

-This book explores the metamorphosis of this small, seemingly unremarkable body of water over the past few years.
-A summer’s heat creates a stagnant soup, an autumn with the sun low in the sky, a winter showing frosted reflections.
+The book explores the metamorphosis of this small, seemingly unremarkable body of water over the past few years.
+A summer’s heat creates a stagnant soup, an autumn with the sun low in the sky, a winter's frosted reflections.
 The conditions became perfect for sunlight to refract off the pond’s surface and display magical spectral effects, all found in these photographs.

 ### A Magical Effect